Little Red Dots and Supermassive Black Hole Seed Formation in Ultralight Dark Matter Halos: Introduction

-In this paper, we explore a ULDM-assisted SMBH seed formation in which the solitonic core acts as a deep potential well for direct collapse of baryon clouds.
+In this paper, we explore ULDM-assisted SMBH seed formation in which the solitonic core acts as a deep potential well for direct collapse of baryon clouds.
 The key idea is that baryons gravitationally confined within the soliton can undergo rapid infall accompanied by strong shock heating, thereby driving the gas into a regime where molecular cooling becomes dynamically subdominant, even without invoking an external UV background.
-We develop semi-analytic scalings for (i) the characteristic halo and soliton properties as a function of ULDM mass $m$ and redshift $z$, and (ii) the thermodynamic state of the collapsing baryons, including the conditions under which compressional heating and shocks overwhelm H$_2$ cooling.
-We then relate these conditions to the fragmentation criterion to determine the regime in which a global collapse is expected~\cite{Omukai2001,BrommLoeb2003,LatifFerrara2016,Inayoshi2020}.
-In this way, the ULDM soliton provides a natural, purely gravitational route to sustained high inflow rates and elevated temperatures, enabling the formation of supermassive stars with characteristic masses $\sim 10^{5}M_{\odot}$ that can rapidly evolve into SMBH seeds consistent with high-redshift quasar and LRD observations \cite{BegelmanVolonteriRees2006,Volonteri2010,Inayoshi2020}.
+We develop semi-analytic scalings for (i) the characteristic halo and soliton properties as functions of the ULDM mass $m$ and redshift $z$, and (ii) the thermodynamic state of baryons collapsing inside the soliton potential.
+By applying the zone-of-no-return criterion for the suppression of $H_2$ cooling~\cite{Inayoshi_2012}, we identify the parameter regime in which fragmentation is avoided and global collapse can occur~\cite{Omukai2001,BrommLoeb2003,LatifFerrara2016,Inayoshi2020}.
+In this way, the ULDM soliton provides a natural, purely gravitational route to sustained high inflow rates and elevated temperatures, enabling the formation of supermassive stars with characteristic masses $\sim 10^{5}M_{\odot}$ that can rapidly evolve into SMBH seeds consistent with high-redshift quasar and LRD observations \cite{BegelmanVolonteriRees2006,Volonteri2010,Inayoshi2020,bhattacharya2025darkrecipegiantspopulation}.

 Section II summarizes the ULDM quantum Jeans scales for halos and the soliton-halo relations used in this work.
-Section III derives the properties of baryonic core structure inside ULDM solitons, formulates the shock-heating and cooling-imbalance criteria, and presents the fragmentation suppression conditions together with the implied characteristic seed mass scale.
-Section IV discusses the broader implications of our model for early structure formation, including its physical interpretation of LRDs, predictions for SMBH seed formation across redshift, and the observational consequences and limitations of the scenario.
+Section III derives the baryonic core properties inside ULDM solitons and applies the zone-of-no-return criterion for $H_2$ cooling suppression to determine the fragmentation suppression conditions and the resulting seed mass scale.
+Section IV discusses the broader implications of our model for early structure formation, including its physical interpretation of LRDs, the observational consequences and limitations of the scenario.